TOTU Cow TOTU

 Please do try the FILE UPLOAD form first, because it makes it much easier for us to track your submission.

-With this issue we are switching from requesting paper-and-email submissions to paper-and-uploaded submissions to maximize the simplicity of our keeping track of submissions.
-Paper copies can get lost in the mail, or be misplaced by absent-minded humans; emails can vanish in the aether.
+We request paper-and-uploaded submissions to maximize the simplicity of our keeping track of submissions.
+Paper copies can get lost in the mail, or get misplaced by absent-minded humans; emails can vanish in the aether.
 Uploaded copies stay put, and are easy to locate in the event that you query us.
-That said, we continue to require a paper copy in addition to the uploaded one because the editor can't afford the eyestrain of reading submissions off a screen (on top of his computer-centric day job), and TOTU cannot carry the expense of printing the thousands of pages of submissions we receive every year.
+That said, we continue to require a paper copy in addition to the uploaded one because the editor can't afford the eyestrain of reading submissions off a screen (on top of his computer-centric day job)and TOTU cannot carry the expense of printing the thousands of pages of submissions we receive every reading period.
 If you want your prose submissions considered, you need to send a paper manuscript along with the electronic one.

 Please note that Eric and the TOTU staff put a lot of time and care into helping promising writers hone their craft.
 Writers of originality and vision often need help presenting their material so that their desired effect gets across to readers.
 That's what editors are supposed to be for.
 To be helpful, we think it's necessary to be honest—always keeping in mind that a criticism of the current version of your story isn't a criticism of you.
 If you see personal editorial feedback as enemy action, please don't waste our time; we have an anthology to put out.
 If you like getting feedback, we look forward to reading your stuff.

-FICTION: reading submissions postmarked March 15-March 31, 2010, for #31, a general, non-theme issue.
-Pays 1 1/2 - 2 cents a word for science fiction, fantasy, horror, hybrids thereof, and unclassifiable stories.
+FICTION: reading submissionspostmarked March 1-March 31, 2014, for #32, a general, non-theme issue.
+Pays 1 ½ – 2 cents a word for science fiction, fantasy, horror, hybrids thereof, and unclassifiable stories.
 We prefer stories with personality, and originality of vision, to the factory-made brand.
-We will consider stories of any length up to 10,000 words—but since we've already accepted 3/5 of our fiction quota for #31, we're unlikely to spring for anything longer than 8,000 words this time around.
-No serials.
+We will consider up to three stories, each of any length to 10,000 words—but since we've already accepted 1/3 of our fiction quota for #32, we're unlikely to spring for anything much longer than 8,000 words this time around.
+No serials—but we occasionally consider sequels to stories we've previously published.

-NONFICTION: TOTU pays 1 1/2 cents a word for essays for the general reader on speculative fiction writers and themes, or speculative science essays for the general reader, to 6,000 words.
+NONFICTION: TOTU pays 1 ½ – 2 cents a word for essays for the general reader on speculative fiction writers and themes, or speculative science essays for the common reader, to 6,000 words.
 No plot summaries masquerading as book reviews.
 Query Eric M. Heideman at the above address with an SASE or, preferably, send an email query to with your non-fiction idea before submitting.

-MULTIPLE SUBMISSIONS: Because of the short submissions window, we're willing to consider up to three stories from you at a time; but please include a separate SASE for each story.
-Failure to include separate SASEs may result in prompt rejection of a story or essay that might otherwise have received serious consideration.
+MULTIPLE SUBMISSIONS: Because of the short submissions window, we're willing to consider up to three stories from you at a time; but please include a separate SASE for each story—containing either a large envelope and adequate postage for return of the manuscript, or a letter envelope with first class return postage, if your ms. is disposable and you simply want our acceptance or rejection, along with any comments we might have.
+Failure to include separate SASEs with each story may result in prompt rejection of a story or essay that might otherwise have received serious consideration.

-UPLOADED SUBMISSIONS: TOTU now asks for both paper and uploaded copies of prose submissions.
+UPLOADED SUBMISSIONS: TOTU asks for both paper and uploaded copies of prose submissions.
 Electronic submissions without accompanying paper copies remain unacceptable.
-Please carefully read through "prose submissions" above for details.
+Please read carefully through "prose submissions" above for details.
 For poetry submissions, see below.

-PAYMENT: 1 1/2 - 2¢ a word for fiction and non-fiction.
+PAYMENT: 1 ½ - 2 cents a word for fiction and non-fiction.
 See above for what kinds of fiction and non-fiction we'll consider.

 POETRY